Click here to narrow your options by answering a few questions.

 Prostate cancer radiation treatment has been used in the United States since 1915.
 The first radiotherapy used radium applicators positioned adjacent to the prostate gland; unfortunately, this technique resulted in significant morbidity.
 The next technique in radiotherapy used electron beam x-rays; however, these x-rays could not penetrate deeply enough to irradiate the affected tissue.
 The x-rays were used mainly for palliative care because they also caused skin cancer.

 After World War II, doctors were able to use megavoltage in prostate cancer treatment.
 They used radioactive isotopes from Cobalt 60.
-But by the 1980’s, radiation oncologists began using the linear accelerator which increased the speed of particles and allowed for the most process aiming of the beam.
+By the 1980s, radiation oncologists began using the linear accelerator which increased the speed of particles and allowed for the most precise aiming of the beam.

 Fractionated Prostate Cancer Radiation Treatment